 Harry poked the plate of madeira cake toward the empty seat next to him with one finger.
 ‘I was actually being completely literal.’

-Fleur huffed, then released him, dropped into the seat, and stole his fork.
+Fleur huffed and released him, dropping into the seat and stealing his fork.
 ‘This is mine now.’
 Her eyes shifted from ink-black to midnight blue.
 ‘All of it.’

 A small smile crept onto Harry’s lips.
 ‘It was always all yours.
 I’m trying to bribe you into forgiving me.’